datawire/quark/docs/tutorials/rpc-basic/pythonRun.rst

 [[JMK note that the %r in the client print lines should likely be %s and the %s in the server code should likely be %s.
 See issue #85]]

 That's it!
-You should now understand how to define clients and servers to use the basic RPC interaction pattern defined in Quark and have seen those clients and servers in action in Python.
+You should now understand how to define clients and servers to use the basic RPC interaction pattern defined in {{{product}}} and have seen those clients and servers in action in Python.
 You can see the clients and servers running in multiple languages :doc:`here <try>`. or just experiment some more on your own with Python!